 What if, when you denied their demand, they then insist you give them money?

 … I’m thinking the answer is something along the lines of “Aww hell naw.”
-If you wouldn’t give in then, why would you do the same to children on the street?
+If you wouldn’t give in then, why would you do the same to someone else’s children on the street?

 What you can do instead of giving pens to children in India

 I’m not saying you should turn into a miser and lock your heart away forever.
 It’s okay to want to help out people in need—just make sure you do so responsibly.
-Here’s a 5 alternatives to handing out pens and other donations to kids on the street:
+Here are 5 alternatives to giving pen to children in India:

 1. Buy school supplies from a local convenience store and give them to a teacher.